 Recalibrate the Thermostat

-Buy an AC-specific thermometer, place it near the thermostat and compare the difference between the two readings.
+Something else you can do is purchase an AC-specific thermometer: to use it, place it near the thermostat and compare the difference between the two readings.
 Then use the thermometer readings and the thermostat’s user manuals to recalibrate the thermostat.

 Redo the Thermostat Wiring